St. Petersburg Lottery

 A gambler decides to participate in a special lottery.
 In this lottery the gambler plays a series of one or more games.

 Each game costs m pounds to play and starts with an initial pot of 1 pound.
 The gambler flips an unbiased coin.
 Every time a head appears, the pot is doubled and the gambler continues.
 When a tail appears, the game ends and the gambler collects the current value of the pot.
 The gambler is certain to win at least 1 pound, the starting value of the pot, at the cost of m pounds, the initial fee.

-The gambler cannot continue to play if his fortune falls below m pounds.
+The game ends if the gambler's fortune falls below m pounds.

-Let pm(s) denote the probability that the gambler will never run out of money in this lottery given his initial fortune s and the cost per game m.
+Let pm(s) denote the probability that the gambler will never run out of money in this lottery given an initial fortune s and the cost per game m.

 For example p2(2) ≈ 0.2522, p2(5) ≈ 0.6873 and p6(10 000) ≈ 0.9952 (note: pm(s) = 0 for s < m).